Like Dear Abby before him, parenting expert John Rosemond wants to give you advice on open adoption. But there are a few problems with that.

 Second of all, his advice is terrible.

-Though he apparently has a big following, Jim Rosemond is new on my radar.
+Though he apparently has a big following, John Rosemond is new on my radar.
 I heard of him only because I got a google alert that in his syndicated column, he’d offered advice to a letter writing couple having difficulty with their teen son and his birth mom.
 This is what we know about their situation:

 - The boy is 14.